 Free Cash Flow (FCF) in Insurance

-How to interpret and apply free cash flow (fcf) specifically when analyzing insurance stocks in India.
+How to interpret and apply free cash flow (fcf) when analyzing insurance stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Free Cash Flow (FCF)?